skoky/mylaps-x2-kotlin/README.md

 **MYLAPS is not responsible for this code and cannot provide support or warranty on it** If you ned any help, contact author of the repo.

-This sample connects to MyLaps X2 server, not decoders Direct connection to decoder is not supported by MyLaps anymore.
+This sample connects to MyLaps X2 server, not decoders.
+A direct connection to decoder is not supported by MyLaps anymore.
 Also the app does not support connection to legacy decoders like AMBrc Decoder, MYLAPS RC4 Decoder, AMBmx3 Decoder, TranX3 Decoder, ChipX/ProChip Decoder, BIB Decoder, AMBrc, AMB20, AMB130, TranX-2 / TranX2, TranXPro, Activ or PegaSys.
 If you need help with those decoders, contact me by email skokys@gmail.com.

 # Supported platforms